 COVID-19 In Schools

-The Utah Department of Health reported Wednesday there have been 4,966 cases in schools since classes resumed.
-Of those cases, 3,677 are among students, and about 30% of total cases were reported in the past two weeks.
+The Utah Department of Health reported Saturday there have been 27,736 cases in schools since classes resumed.
+Of those cases, 21,968 are among students.

-As of Oct.
-20, the Alpine School District in Utah County has the most total cases in the state with 869 among its more than 80,500 students.
-Only about 17% of those cases are considered active.
+As of Jan.
+23, the Davis School District in Davis County has the most total and active cases in the state with 4,705 total cases among its more than 73,000 students.
+Of those cases, 429 are considered active.

-The University of Utah saw early outbreaks in some dorms, after students returned to campus in August.
-The campus is currently in the orange, moderate risk level, allowing only some in-person classes and requiring face coverings to be worn at all times in public spaces.
+The University of Utah is currently in the high transmission level, allowing only some in-person classes and requiring face coverings to be worn at all times in public spaces.
 The university saw 2,457 self-reported cases during the fall semester.
 It is reporting 304 cases among students and staff during the spring semester as of Jan.
 20.

 As of Jan.
 22, there have been 1,012 COVID-19 investigations at Utah’s long-term care facilities, which include nursing homes and assisted living locations.

-Of people living in those facilities, 231 have died and 1,785 residents have tested positive for the virus.
+Of people living in those facilities, 506 have died and 4,643 residents have tested positive for the virus.
 In case of an outbreak at a facility, Utah’s epidemiologist said the state can use its mobile strike teams to assist.
 There are 32 locations that have more than 10 active cases and 19 of those have more than 20.